- Authors do not need to be ASE members to participate.

 Abstract Submission Details & Deadlines

-- Accepted abstracts of original work will be published exactly as submitted in the June 2017 print and electronic issues of JASE.
+- Accepted abstracts of original science will be published exactly as submitted in the July 2024 electronic issues of JASE.

 - Authors must follow all instructions for completing their online submission.

-- Investigators must submit an abstract of original work AND an additional brief manuscript of up to 1,500 words to be considered for the competition.
+- Investigators must submit an abstract of original work as well as an additional brief manuscript of up to 1,500 words to be considered for the competition.

 - The use of tables and graphics within the additional manuscript is limited to a maximum of 1 graphic and 1 table, or 2 graphics.

-- After the submission and editing deadline, abstracts with Complete status will be forwarded to review.
+- After the submission and editing deadline, all abstracts considered Complete will be forwarded to review.

-- Submissions with Incomplete status after the submission and editing deadline will not be considered for presentation.
+- Submissions with an Incomplete status after the submission and editing deadline, or those missing payment, will not be considered for presentation.

 - Submitted abstracts are peer-reviewed by a panel of graders.
 Abstract grading is blinded and selections for presentation are based solely on scientific merit.